-Financial Aid 140 Physical Therapist Ass
+Financial Aid 14,

-General Education Practical Nursing Prog
+General Education 14.

-Graduate Employment Respiratory Therapy Pi
+Graduate Employment 14.

-Medical Assistant Program 140 Surgical Technologist I
+Medical Assistant Program 14.

-All unalization
+Nursing

-Physical Therapist Assistant Program 140
+Physical Therapist Assistant Program 14

-Practical Nursing Program 141
+Practical Nursing Program 14

-Respiratory Therapy Program 142
+Respiratory Therapy Program 14

-Surgical Technologist Program 142
+Surgical Technologist Program 14

 History of the School

 Concorde Career Institute was founded in 1968 as the Florida College of Medical and Dental Assistants.
 In 1974, Concorde Career Colleges, Inc., of Mission, Kan., purchased it.
 In 1989, the name was changed to Concorde Career Institute.
 In February 2010, Concorde Career Institute opened a branch location in Orlando, Fla.
 In 2013, Concorde Career Institute moved to its new location on Salisbury Road.